na-na-hi/renget/archive/2ngq2.md

 Greenfinger nodded and, moving faster than his bulk suggested possible, was atop Razor Horn in an instant.
 A single savage blow shattered the triceratops' jaw and dropped him unconscious to the floor.
 Greenfinger flexed his hands, still hungry for violence.

 Luccione gazed down dispassionately at their broken foes.
 He got a message on his phone from Midas telling them to retreat.
 "Come.
-Our work here is done."
+Our work here is finished."
 Leaving the "heroes" where they lay, the two villains departed into the shadows.
 A job well-done.

 ###Chapter 4: The Show